- Words and photographs by Norman Foster

-Gibberd, writing on civic spaces in Town Design, says, ‘No plastic space body can be formed when the floor area is so great that the walls of the surrounding buildings bear no relationship to it.
-There is a practical limit on building height, but none on floor area, and we find that countless urban spaces fail because they are so large that the buildings appear to stand on the edge of the space. the walls and the floor of the space become disassociated and there is no sense of spatial enclosure’.
+Frederick Gibberd, writing on civic spaces in Town Design, says, ‘No plastic space-body can be formed when the floor area is so great that the walls of the surrounding buildings bear no relationship to it.
+There is a practical limit on building height, but none on floor area, and we find that countless urban spaces fail because they are so large that the buildings appear to stand on the edge of the space.
+The walls and the floor of the space become disassociated and there is no sense of spatial enclosure.

 In this context, it is interesting to compare Piccadilly, Manchester (800 feet by 750 feet) with Albert Square, Manchester (220 feet by 440 feet).
-Compared with Albert Square, which is guide well-defined as a space, Piccadilly fails to evoke any response at all, although the height of the surrounding buildings are roughly the same.
+Compared with Albert Square, which is quite well-defined as a space, Piccadilly fails to evoke any response at all, although the height of the surrounding buildings is roughly the same.

-According to Sitte, the minimum dimension of the square ought to be equal to the height of the principal building in it, and that its maximin dimension ought not to exceed twice that height unless the form, the purpose and the design of the buildings will support greater dimensions.
-Hegemann and Pettes say that in order to see a building as a whole the observer ought to be separated from it by a distance equal to about twice its height, which means that it should be seen at an angle of 27 degrees.
+According to Camillo Sitte, the minimum dimension of the square ought to be equal to the height of the principal building in it, and its maximum dimension ought not to exceed twice that height unless the form, the purpose and the design of the buildings will support greater dimensions.
+Werner Hegemann and Elbert Peets say that to see a building as a whole the observer ought to be separated from it by a distance equal to about twice its height, which means that it should be seen at an angle of 27 degrees.
 He also adds that if the observer wants to see more than just one building, a civic centre group for example, he should see it at an angle of about 18 degrees — a distance of about three times its height.

-This may possibly mean that the maximum size of the squares was based on ‘face-to-face’ recognition for slow-moving or static traffic.
-Increased speed of the observer raises a new set of visual problems as the effect is io reduce the scale of the space.
-Conversely increased haziness or diffusion of light will another factor as it has been noted that ‘persons who are adapted to making the ordinary judgments of distance in the city are usually misled by the extent of distances in the desert, mountains, on water, or from a plane.
+This may mean that the maximum size of the squares was based on ‘face-to-face’ recognition for slow-moving or static traffic.
+Increased speed of the observer raises a new set of visual problems as the effect is to reduce the scale of the space.
+Conversely, increased haziness or diffusion of light will be another factor as it has been noted that ‘persons who are adapted to making ordinary judgements of distance in the city are usually misled by the extent of distances in the desert, mountains, on water, or from a plane.
 Generally, aerial distances are poorly estimated by such persons because they are unfamiliar with the visual cues present in the situation for space perception.

-Goldfinger notes the effects of new rates of travel: ‘Two entirely different categories of experiencing the new spatial order will now appear.
-The one of persons moving up to, say, three miles an hour, i.e., walking; the other of persons moving at a rate of 80 and more miles an hour.
-If we consider that a normal person can register about 12 separate images in a second, the fundamental differences between the two sensations become clear: solid screens relationship, etc.’ [sic.]
+Ernö Goldfinger notes the effects of new rates of travel: ‘Two entirely different categories of experiencing the new spatial order will now appear.
+The one of persons moving up to, say, three miles an hour, ie, walking; the other of persons moving at a rate of 80 and more miles an hour.
+If we consider that a normal person can register about 12 separate images in a second, the fundamental differences between the two sensations become clear: solid screens relationship, etc.’ [sic]

 The effect of varying the scale of a given relationship of surfaces and of objects should also be considered.
 For example, in the previous case of the collegiate square, what would be the effect of doubling the height of the enclosing elements and also doubling the distance between them.
-Gibberd in Town Design likens a civic space to the room inside a building but and remarks: ‘but far greater 1iberties can be taken with departing from the rectangle than within the latter.
+Gibberd in Town Design likens a civic space to the room inside a building, and remarks: ‘but far greater liberties can be taken with the former in departing from the rectangle than with the latter.
 In an indoor room, the eye almost instantaneously sweeps over the planes and the continuous lines of the cornice and skirting to make the shape at once apparent, but in the outdoor room the walls are so far apart, and the lines are so broken, that irregularities are hard to spot.
-Walking about in the civic space at Aylesbury, one finds it almost impossible to te11 that the numerous juxtaposed planes only once form a right angle; but reduced to the scale of a room in a building, such a space would appear chaotic’.
+Walking about in the civic space at Aylesbury, one finds it almost impossible to tell that the numerous juxtaposed planes only once form a right angle; but reduced to the scale of a room in a building, such a space would appear chaotic’.

 This experience is borne out by traversing a number of irregular spaces and then later examining the plan shape.
 This suggests that an increase in scale has an effect of simplifying the form of the space.
-Thiel finds the basis for this in gestalt psychology and quotes Arnheim in Art and Visual perception who states: ‘any stimulus pattern tends to be seen in such a way that the resulting structure is as simple as the given conditions permit’.
-A large-scale relationship (of surfaces and objects establishing aa given space) will require a greater amount of attentive energy for comprehension than the same relationship on a much smaller scale.
-Therefore, the scantier the perceptual data, the more strongly can the perceptual tendency toward simple form assert itself.
+Philip Thiel finds the basis for this in gestalt psychology and quotes Rudolf Arnheim in Art and Visual Perception, who states: ‘any stimulus pattern tends to be seen in such a way that the resulting structure is as simple as the given conditions permit’.
+A large-scale relationship (of surfaces and objects establishing a given space) will require a greater amount of attentive energy for comprehension than the same relationship on a much smaller scale.
+Therefore, the scantier the perceptual data, the more strongly can the perceptual tendency towards simple form assert itself.

 So far, the actual form of the space has not been taken into account.
-Goldfinger suggests three basic form (1) Regular (Place des Vosges, Paris); (2) Irregular (S. Marco, Venice); and (3) The Combination (a Japanese homestead of the Heian period A.D.
-710 to 784 combining a regularity of building elements with free landscaping).
+Goldfinger suggests three basic forms (1) Regular (Place des Vosges, Paris); (2) Irregular (San Marco, Venice); and (3) The combination (a Japanese homestead of the Nara period AD 710 to 784 combining a regularity of building elements with free landscaping).

-Zucker contends that certain basic types of square occur again and again with minor variations.
-He lists these (1) Closed square – space self-contained; (2) Dominated square – space directed; (3) Nuclear square – space formed around a centre; (4) Grouped squares – space units combined; (b) Amorphous squares — space unlimited.
+Paul Zucker contends that certain basic types of square occur again and again with minor variations.
+He lists these (1) Closed square – space self-contained; (2) Dominated square – space directed; (3) Nuclear square – space formed around a centre; (4) Grouped squares – space units combined; (5) Amorphous square – space unlimited.

-Using a categorization proposed by Prof. Gyorgy Kepes of M.I.T., Theil draws the comparison between a structured coherent, geometrical shape and an open expanding, free shape.
-The suggested archtypes are the egg and the tree respectively.
+Using a categorisation proposed by Prof Gyorgy Kepes of MIT, Theil draws the comparison between a structured coherent, geometrical shape and an open expanding, free shape.
+The suggested archetypes are the egg and the tree respectively.

 The Great Quadrangle — Christ Church, Oxford

 The Great Quadrangle of Christ Church is square in shape and the view out is rigidly controlled in all directions.
-0f all the examples chosen ibis is the most open and has the least degree of enclosure.
+Of all the examples chosen, it is the most open and has the least degree of enclosure.
 Its proportion of wall plane height to floor plane dimension is 7 and the overall dimensions of the square are 280 feet x 291 feet.
 The spatial character has been described as a majestic openness and it certainly has an austere and restrained dignity; an almost monumental air.

 As a space, it has several subtleties, despite what may appear at first to be an over-simple conception.
 Whether these are accidental, intentional or the result of alteration is unimportant for the purposes of this examination.
 The defining surfaces themselves are almost massively unbroken masonry, except for an inconsistent and at times random rhythm of two small-sized window openings.
 Running through all the minor irregularities is a superimposed arcade.
 This is the dominating rhythm and becomes a stepping-stone, as it were, taking the eye around the space in an even, measured progression.
 The articulation of this arcade is of a small enough scale not to break up the flatness of the defining planes from a long view, but is sufficiently well enough defined to give interest and modelling on closer approach.